micheleminno/meteo-reports/README.md

 # meteo-reports
-Comparative wheather forecasts from personalized list of cities.
+Comparative weather forecasts from personalized list of cities.